MrBartusek/DokChat/SETUP.md

 attachment, logs and any other user data. **There is no going back**.

 > **Warning**
-> Removing prevent_destroy lifecycle tags is going to remove your database,
+> Removing `prevent_destroy` lifecycle tags is going to remove your database,
-> .env configuration file,attachment, logs and any other user data. **There is no going back**.
+> .env configuration file, attachment, logs and any other user data. **There is no going back**.

 Navigate to [infra/aws_ec2.tf](./infra/aws_ec2.tf) and remove following: